 You can start pulling leeks from the ground just about anytime.
 Typically, you’d let them get least 1 inch or larger in diameter for the big white stems, but you can dig young ones to eat like scallions.
 If the soil is moist, they may just pull right out of the ground.
 If they resist, use a spading fork to loosen soil and then gently pull leeks by grabbing them at their base.

-In colder areas extend the harvest season by mulching deeply around plants (up to 1 foot deep) before a hard freeze.
+In colder areas, extend the harvest season by mulching deeply around plants (up to 1 foot deep) before a hard freeze.
 You could continue harvesting leeks until they are locked frozen into the ground, but don’t let that happen.
 Dig them first and store.

 Wash the stems thoroughly to remove soil and grit that may have collected between the leaves.

 For short-term storage (up to one week), tuck stems into an airtight plastic bag and place in the refrigerator crisper.
 For longer storage in coldest zones, dig leeks with roots attached.
 Cut leaves back until just an inch of green remains on each leaf.
-Place stems in a box (root side down) packing with sawdust, clean sand, or vermiculite.
+Place stems in a box (root side down) and pack with sawdust, clean sand, or vermiculite.
 Keep the packing moist and store in a cool place.
 Stems will keep up to 8 weeks.

 To freeze leeks, wash, slice, and blanch for 1 minute in boiling water.
-Drain, drip dry, and toss into plastic bags.
+Drain, drip dry, and toss into plastic freezer bags.
 Add the frozen leeks to soups, stews, and other dishes.